Data Processing Addendum

 4. RIGHTS OF DATASUBJECTS

-As further set out in Chapter III of the GDPR, a Data Subject has certain rights (e.g. information and access to personal data, rectification and erasure, restriction of processing, data portability, right to object and automated individual decision-making).
+As further set out in Chapter III of the GDPR and as otherwise set out by applicable Data Protection Laws and Regulations, a Data Subject has certain rights (e.g. information and access to personal data, rectification and erasure, restriction of processing, data portability, right to object and automated individual decision-making).
 The Controller is obliged to facilitate the exercise of these data subject rights under articles 15 to 22 of the GDPR.
 The Processor shall assist the Controller by appropriate technical and organizational measures, for the fulfilment of the controller’s obligation to respond to requests for exercising the data subject’s rights laid down in Chapter III of the GDPR.
 In consequence, Syncron shall, to the extent legally permitted, notify Customer if Syncron or any Third-Party Sub-processor receives a request from a Data Subject to exercise the Data Subject’s right of access, right to rectification, restriction of Processing, erasure (“right to be forgotten”), data portability, object to the Processing, etc. (“Request”).
 Taking into account the nature of the Processing, Syncron shall assist Customer, insofar as this is possible, for the fulfilment of Customer’s obligation to respond to a Request under Data Protection Laws and Regulations.
 Syncron shall not respond to such request except on the documented instructions of the Customer or as required by Data Protection Laws and Regulations (Syncron shall to the extent permitted by Data Protection Laws and Regulations inform Customer of that legal requirement before responding to the request).

 5.1 Syncron shall ensure that its personnel engaged in the Processing of Personal Data are informed of the confidential nature of the Personal Data, have received appropriate training on their responsibilities and have executed confidentiality undertakings.
 Syncron shall ensure that such confidentiality obligations survive the termination of the personnel engagement.